top of page

 - Individual zazen/insight meditation practice - in nature (shinrin-yoku).
 The use of a provided meditation tent (zapod) is suggested for relative comfort - but not required

-- One on one guidance with the teacher
+- One on one guidance

-** Shinrin-yoku (Japanese for "forest bathing") is a very important part of meditation practice, but is best not ventured into abruptly.
-Meditating in nature has been encouraged by many sages and traditions through the ages,.
-Nevertheless, as comfort and conveniences became more prioritised, artificial settings replaced the forests and fields.
-These constructed meditation zones (buildings set up to maximise isolation and limit sensory distractions) resulted in the mind needing to construct methods that mimicked the biodynamic rhythms of nature to help the body's physiology not lose relationship to the whole (natures rhythms).
-If these techniques were not sufficient to synchronise with natures biorhythms then the mind would recruit other strategies to 'tread water' until the rhythms could be re-accessed.
-These strategies were, and are, survival based responses primed by the dorsal vagus nerves (originating from the brain stem) resulting in a state of somatic dissociation.
+Meditating in nature has been encouraged by many sages and traditions through the ages.
+Nevertheless, as comfort and conveniences became more prioritised for sitting meditation practice, artificial settings replaced the forests and fields.
+These constructed meditation zones (buildings set up to maximise isolation and limit sensory distraction) resulted in the mind formulating methods that mimicked the biodynamic rhythms of nature to help prevent the body's physiology from losing relationship to the whole (natures expression free from needing to incorporate survival strategies).
+This is true to this day.

-Pm (aft) Sat & Sun afternoons are designed to encourage social engagement and embodied connection
+Pm (aft) Sat, Sun, Mon afternoons are designed to encourage social engagement and embodied connection

 - 12.30 Lunch